devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step50.md

 `ls`{{execute}}

-If destination exists it will overwrite the file and in some cases it will ask you for a prompt (yes/no) to overwrite the file or not.
+**NOTEIf destination exists it will overwrite the file and in some cases it will ask you for a prompt (yes/no) to overwrite the file or not.

 ### Renaming/Moving a File